Toadstone ring – sympathetic magic

 Wears yet a precious jewel in his head.

-An exceptionally rare toadstone and high carat gold ring, circa 1680 – 1700, only the third example I have had in 35 years.
+A rare toadstone and silver ring ring, circa 1680 – 1700.
 Toadstone is an amuletic ‘stone’ which was highly prized for its magical powers.
 Toadstones were considered an antidote to poison and thought to sweat when they came close to a toxic substance, as described in 1569 by Edward Fenton: Being used in rings they give forewarning of venom.
 As toads were thought to secrete toxins, toadstones were believed to use sympathetic magic to cure those who had been poisoned.
 Mothers wore toadstones to protect their children from being swapped for changelings by fairies.

 Extracting a toadstone from a toad

-15th century illustration of a jeweller setting a toadstone in a ring
+A jeweller setting a toadstone to a ring